moorepants/learn-multibody-dynamics/motion.rst

 are called *nonholonomic constraints* and they take the form:

 .. math::
-   :label: nonholonomic-constraints-qdot
+   :label: eq-nonholonomic-qdot

    \bar{f}_n(\dot{\bar{q}}, \bar{q}, t) = 0 \\
    \textrm{ where } \\
    \bar{f}_n \in \mathbb{R}^m \\
    \bar{q} = \left[ q_1, \ldots, q_n\right]^T \in \mathbb{R}^n

-It is important to note that any constraint is just a model of a physical phenomena.
-We know that if we push hard enough and low enough that the car's lateral motion is not constrained.
+The constraints involve the time derivatives of the generalized cooordinates and arise from scalar equations derived from velocities.

 Chaplygin Sleigh
 ================

-Take the simple example of the `Chaplygin Sleigh`_.
-A sleigh can slide along a flat plane, but can only move in the direction it is oriented.
+Take the simple example of the `Chaplygin Sleigh`_, sketched out in :numref:`fig-motion-sleigh`.
+A sleigh can slide along a flat plane, but can only move in the direction it is pointing, much like the car above.
 This system is described by three generalized coordinates :math:`x,y,\theta`.
-For the motion to only occur along it's body fixed :math:`x` direction, the component of velocity in the body fixed :math:`y` direction must equal zero at all times.
+For the motion to only occur along its body fixed :math:`\hat{a}_x` direction, the component of velocity in the body fixed :math:`\hat{a}_y` direction must equal zero at all times.

 .. _Chaplygin Sleigh: https://en.wikipedia.org/wiki/Chaplygin_sleigh

+.. _fig-motion-sleigh:
 .. figure:: figures/motion-sleigh.svg
    :align: center

-The velocity of :math:`P` is found like so:
+   Configuration diagram of a Chaplygin Sleigh.
+The rectange :math:`A` represents a sleigh moving on a plane.
+Point :math:`P` represents the center of the sleigh.

+Using SymPy Mechanics we can find the velocity of :math:`P` and express it in the :math:`A` reference frame:

 .. jupyter-execute::